 Curtin Accelerate

-Curtin Accelerate is a free program that runs over ten weeks for aspiring or established business owners wanting to grow their entrepreneurial capabilities and acquire tools to take their innovative product or service to market quickly and effectively
+Curtin Accelerate is a free ten-week program designed for individuals who want to grow their entrepreneurial capabilities and acquire tools to take their innovative product or service to market quickly and effectively.

 Our facilitators and mentors are some of the world’s leading innovators and startup founders.
 Previous cohorts have had the opportunity to learn from high profile individuals such as venture consultant Larry Lopez, Kanopy founder Olivia Humphrey, and angel investor Bill Tai.

-At the conclusion of the program, founders present their innovative idea to Western Australia’s business leadership community, at our annual Pitch Night.
+At the conclusion of the program, founders present their innovative idea to Western Australia’s business leadership community, at our annual Pitch Night on 1 May 2025.

 Program details